Find Trade Colleges

 The average amount in student loans that dental support majors at Regis College take out while working on their Bachelor's Degree is $9,780.

-University of Maine at Augusta landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree dental support services programs.
+With a ranking of #6, University of Maine at Augusta did quite well on this year’s most popular schools for dental support services students working on their bachelor’s degree.
 UMA is a small public school located in the town of Augusta.

 Of the 5 students majoring in dental support at UMA, 20% are male and 80% are female.